-Some could say that the very idea of America is symbolic.
+Some would say that the very idea of America is symbolic.
 It’s the land of opportunity, the home of the free and brave, etc. And because we are a country that’s based on a ton of ideology and symbolism, we’re a country that loves official symbolism and mascots.
-There are national symbols, of course, like the bald eagle, stars and stripes, and the ultimate American mascot Uncle Sam.
+There are national symbols, of course, like the bald eagle, stars and stripes and Uncle Sam.
 But mascots aren’t just at a national level.
-Every state in the union has multiple symbolic figures, but do you know what animal, food, or mascot matches with each state?
+Every state in the union has multiple symbolic figures, but do you know what animal, food or mascot matches with each state?

 The matches to some of these U.S. state mascots (or symbols) may surprise you.
-Others, well, it’s pretty obvious who’s represented by a lobster, right?
+Others, well… It’s pretty obvious who’s represtented by a lobster, right?
 Or maybe it isn’t.
 But play along and see if you can guess the state by its official symbol.

 Milk is the official drink of 18 different states, but can you guess which cheese-obsessed state made the dairy cow its official domestic animal?